 If you can’t trust the purity of the water, you can take a water purifying tablet with you.
 However, I cannot stand their smell and taste.
 I found a great alternate.
-This LifeStraw Water Filter purifies the water without any help from a battery, solar, or anything.
+This LifeStraw Water Filter purifies the water with no help from a battery, solar, or anything.
 You just need to put it inside your bottle and drink the water.
-It was pretty cool!
+It was cool!

-I used, Merrell Men’s Moab Gore-Tex Waterproof Hiking Shoe for my trip, and it was good, too.
-Not heavy, heave a good grip.
+I used Merrell Men’s Moab Gore-Tex Waterproof Hiking Shoe for my trip, and it was good, too.
+Not heavy, have a good grip.

 You need to take several pairs of socks with you.
 I suggest taking 3 pairs with you.
 You can take more if you can carry.
 These socks are good for hiking and provide cushioning to your heel.

 You need to charge your phone to take your photos and navigate through the maps.
-As electricity is scarce in the region, you should bring a Power Bank with you.
+As electricity is scarce in the region, bring a Power Bank with you.

-Of course, you can use your mobile phone to capture photos.
+You can use your mobile phone to capture photos.
 However, if you want to use a DSLR camera without breaking your bank, you can choose Nikon 3300.
-I like this camera because it is pretty lightweight compared to other DSLRs.
-Remember that, this is an entry-level DSLR and if you want sublime output, you should increase your budget.
+I like this camera because it is lightweight compared to other DSLRs.
+Remember that this is an entry-level DSLR and if you want sublime output, increase your budget.

 The camera I mentioned above comes with a basic lens.
 If you want to take photos of a bigger region, you need a wide-angle camera lens.
 This 10-20mm wide-angle lens can be used with the Nikon 3300 and will give you an option to shot the landscape better.

-If you are taking the camera I mentioned above, you should bring two pairs of batteries with you, fully charged.
+If you are taking the camera I mentioned above, bring two pairs of batteries with you, fully charged.

 The nights can be longer as the trek for the day will be completed by 5:00 PM every day.
 You won’t have much to do other than to sleep.
-While that is a great idea, you can take a Kindle with you to read books.
+While sleeping is an impressive thing, you can take a Kindle with you to read books.

 What if it rains?
 You won’t get any shade apart from the trees.
 You need to protect your bag and yourself in that case.

 I am a big fan of Lonely Planet.
 It’s not because they give me information, they work as an inspiration and starting point of my journey.
 You should buy a copy of Lonely Planet Trekking in the Nepal Himalaya.
-It will not only provide you information on this particular trek but, many other treks in Nepal.
-One thing worth mentioning, if you go for the trek, don’t take the whole book, just photocopy the pages you need.
+It will not only provide you information about this trek but many other treks in Nepal.
+One thing worth mentioning, if you go for the trek, don’t take the entire book, just photocopy the pages you need.
 It will save the weight of your bag.

-Annapurna Trek is not particularly dangerous.
+Annapurna Trek is not dangerous.
 However, there are so many things that can go wrong.
-The weather can turn bad, you can twist your ankles, you can suffer from altitude sickness, you can slip on those slippery stones you are gonna cross.
+The weather can turn bad, you can twist your ankles, you can suffer from altitude sickness, you can slip on those slippery stones you will cross.
 So, if things go wrong, you can be in trouble.

 Not every insurance company covers injury during trekking and helps in the evacuation process.
-World Nomads cover this type of insurance, you can get in touch with them.
+World Nomads cover this insurance, you can get in touch with them.

-If might sound weird, but, you need to bring passport-sized photos with you to apply for different permits in Nepal.
+It might sound weird, but you need to bring passport-sized photos with you to apply for different permits in Nepal.